alice-i-cecile/rust-variadics-background/src/introduction.md

 - **Arity:** the number of arguments taken by a function.
   - The arity of `hello_world()` is zero, the arity of `add(a, b)` is two and the type-arity of `HashMap<i32, String>` is two.
+- **Existential type:** a type that cannot be named, but we know some details about
+  - `impl Add` is an existential type: we know that this type implements the `Add` trait, but nothing else about it
+  - for an excellent discussion of the details of existential types, go read [Existential Types in Rust](https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html)
 - **Function overloading:** the ability to use a single function name to mean several different (hopefully related) things based on which arguments it was passed.
+- **Homogeneously typed:** all of the items in a collection are the same type.
+  - The opposite of this is **hetergonenously typed**.
 - **Variadic:** something that can take a varying number of arguemnts.
   - In other words, the arity is not fixed.